-At present HVO is more expensive than heating oil and we are discussing with government how best to introduce the new fuels and reduce the cost.
+At present, HVO heating oil is more expensive than traditional heating oil.
+However, we are working with the government and Future Ready Fuel to introduce the new fuels and reduce costs.

-It is likely that the UK will always rely on imported fuel as there isn’t enough waste material available domestically to make all the fuel needed for the heating and transport markets.
-This is no different to the situation now with existing fuels.
+Realistically, it’s likely that the UK will always have some dependence on imported fuels as there simply isn’t enough waste material produced domestically to meet the demand for heating and transport markets.

-Yes.
-Testing carried out so far suggests HVO will work with virtually any existing oil heating appliance once some simple modifications have been made.
+Testing that has been carried out suggests that HVO heating oil will work with virtually any existing oil heating appliance, with some minor modifications.